saint-james-fr/strapi_ruby/README.md

 ### Use raw query

-If you wanna pass a raw query you're building yourself, just use raw as an option.
+If you wanna pass a raw query you decide to build, just use raw as an option.
+It cannot be combined with any other Strapi parameters.

 ```ruby
 StrapiRuby.get(resource: articles:, raw: "?fields=title&sort=createdAt:desc")